Jacquesdc/jacques/README.md

 ## Game's description (functional requirements)

 The game is an MMORPG like travian.

+It takes place in medieval times.

 It is made up of players owning cities.
 Each of these cities is necessarily connected to a hero.

 Each city allows you to collect resources, used for the construction of buildings, or for unit training.